 So how long can life expectancy to continue to grow?

 McGill University biologists Bryan G. Hughes and Siegfried Hekimi attempted to answer that question by analyzing the genetics and lifestyles of the longest-living individuals from the U.S., U.K., France, and Japan.

 Their findings, published in the journal Nature, explodes the commonly held belief that the upper limit of the human lifespan is around 115 years.

 “We just don’t know what the age limit might be.
 In fact, by extending trend lines, we can show that maximum and average lifespans, could continue to increase far into the foreseeable future,” Hekimi says.

 It’s impossible to predict what future lifespans in humans might look like, Hekimi says.
 Some scientists argue that technology, medical interventions, and improvements in living conditions could all push up the upper limit.

 The information herein on "Want to Live to 100?
-Adopt These Healthy Anti-Aging Habits" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+Adopt These Healthy Anti-Aging Habits" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.

 Dr. Alex Jimenez DC, MSACP, RN* CIFM*, IFMCP*, ATN*, CCST